How Much Does It Cost to Build a House?

 What Does This Mean for You?

-You’re probably wondering how this translates into the cost per square metre, because that’s what really matters.
+You’re probably wondering how this translates into the cost per square metre because that’s what really matters.

 As mentioned earlier, building costs vary significantly based on your location, the project design, and the quality of the finishes.
 The final cost will be unique to the build.
+To save money, consider smart planning and decision-making, such as choosing efficient floor plans and appropriate land sizes, which can significantly impact overall costs.

 Here’s a rough guide to what it might cost to build a 3-bedroom, quality-constructed brick veneer house across the major cities: